Bessus: Reign

-Alexander, since his victory at Gaugamela, had behaved in the same manner as a sovereign, and had been on several occasions afterwards acknowledged as the "King of Asia."
-His actions indicated that he planned on continuing the system of the Achaemenid Empire, which meant that the local leaders in Central Asia would be allowed to maintain their power.
-Furthermore, Alexander had not only pardoned many of his former enemies, but also restored them to their former satrapies.
-Thus, the leaders now regarded Bessus as being more of a threat to their security.
+Alexander, since his victory at Gaugamela, had behaved in the same manner as a sovereign ruler, and had been on several occasions afterwards acknowledged as the "King of Asia."
+His actions indicated that he planned to continue the administrative system of the Achaemenid Empire, which meant that the local leaders in Central Asia would be allowed to maintain their authority.
+Furthermore, Alexander had not only pardoned many of his former opponents, but had also restored them to their former satrapies.
+Thus, the indigenous rulers now regarded Bessus as being a threat to their continued security.
 At Nautaca (present-day Shahrisabz) Bessus was arrested by his Sogdian officers, who included Spitamenes, Dataphernes, and Catanes.
-They then handed him over to the Macedonians.
-The extradition of Bessus took place in a village, where he had been left by Spitamenes and Dataphernes.
-He was picked by Alexander's officer Ptolemy, who, following his suzerain's instructions, had Bessus brought to him naked and tied up.
-Bessus was at first flogged in front of the public, and then his ears and nose were chopped, a traditional Persian punishment.
+They then handed him over to the following Macedonian forces.
+The handing over of Bessus took place in a village, where he had been left by Spitamenes and Dataphernes.
+He was picked up by the Macedonian general Ptolemy who following Alexander's instructions, had Bessus brought to him naked in bonds.
+Bessus was at first flogged in public, and then his ears and nose were cut off, a traditional Persian punishment.
 He was finally sent to Ecbatana, where the Macedonians had him executed.
 The execution was supervised by Darius III's brother Oxyathres.